Origins of the Qin

 4. Bo Lawergren, The Iconography and Decoration of the Ancient Chinese Qin-Zither (500 BCE to 500 CE), in Music in Art XXXI/1-2, pp. 47 - 62.
 New York, The Graduate Center of the City University of New York, Spring-Fall 2007.

-The solid area at the left end of the ancient qin-style instruments such as those described above seems at first glance to make them organologically lutes, not harps or zithers.
-This should mean that this solid area was used as a fingerboard, but its uneven surface suggests that this was not the case.
-This is another reason Prof. Lawergren believes these early qin-styles may have developed from harps, several examples of which have been found in the steppe regions of Central Asia.
+The solid area at the left hand end of the ancient qin-style instruments (the right end in the image at right) such as those described above seems at first glance to make them organologically lutes, not harps or zithers: being solid, that area should be used primarily as a fingerboard.
+However, its uneven surface makes its use as a fingerboard problematic and perhaps this is another reason Prof. Lawergren believes these early qin-styles may have developed from harps, several examples of which have been found in the steppe regions of Central Asia.
 The illustration at right, showing a steppe harp dating to 400-200 BCE from 扎滾魯克 Zaghunluq in Xinjiang over the qin-style from Leigudun (above and described here as the first of the 11 qin-style instruments), shows the possible relationship.
-Imagine the left hand end of the Leigudun instrument curving upward somewhat more and you can see the possible connection between this harp and the surviving ancient qin-styles.
+Imagine the right end of the Leigudun instrument curving upward somewhat more, so that the left hand can no longer stop the strings, and you can see a possible connection between this harp and the surviving ancient qin-styles.

 However, all this information together can lead one to an understanding of the excavated qin-styles that is quite different from that outlined here.
 Since at that time China is not known to have had indigenous harps or lutes, but did have zithers, it may be that these early qin-style instruments from Chu more likely resulted either from someone taking a local zither and imitating the structure of a steppe harp (in this regard see the earliest story of the konghou, above), or taking a steppe harp and making it look more like a local zither.
 Either of these could have resulted in an instrument having what looks like a lute-type fingerboard, but which actually allowed only harp-type plucking, the top surface being so uneven.